 2. Provide Multiple Means of Action and Expression

 Universal Design for Learning principles also recommends providing multiple means of action and expression.
-Give students opportunities to interact with the content in different ways, through movement, drama, art, and music.
-It also includes allowing students to express themselves through writing, speaking, and signing.
+Give students opportunities to interact with the content differently through movement, drama, art, and music.
+It also allows students to express themselves through writing, speaking, and signing.

 3. Provide Multiple Means of Engagement

 The third core principle of UDL is to provide multiple means of engagement.
-Spark students’ interests and motivations by using exciting and relevant content and providing opportunities to be active participants in their learning.
+Spark students’ interests and motivations by using exciting and relevant content and providing opportunities to participate in their learning actively.

-These three core principles provide a foundation for all UDL practices and help to ensure that all students can access and understand the content.
+These three core principles provide a foundation for all UDL practices and help ensure all students can access and understand the content.